-Cape Higashi-Hennazaki protrudes into the sea in a way that seemingly divides the Pacific Ocean to the south and East China Sea to the north over a distance of 2 km with its dynamic landscape, and has also been designated as a national site of scenic beauty.
+Cape Higashi-Hennazaki protrudes into the sea in a way that seemingly divides the Pacific Ocean to the south and the East China Sea to the north over a distance of 2 kilometers of dynamic landscape, and has also been designated as a national site of scenic beauty.
 It is also known as Cape Agari-Hennazaki.
-“Agari” is written as “east” in Japanese and pronounced as “agari” in Okinawan.
-Because it is located where strong winds blow at all times, trees do not grow too tall, and the community of plants distinctive of such windswept conditions comprising the cape is designated by the prefecture as a natural treasure.
-The view from the front end of the lighthouse is absolutely spectacular.
+“Agari” is written as “east” in Japanese and is pronounced as “agari” in Okinawan language.
+Due to its location being prone to constant strong winds, the trees do not grow very tall, resulting in a community of plants with a distinctive windswept formation.
+The cape is a unique natural environment and has been designated by the prefecture as a natural treasure.
+The view taken from in front of the lighthouse is absolutely spectacular.

 There are three bridges connecting Miyako Island to other islands.
 Irabu Bridge is the longest toll-free bridge in Japan.
 Ikema Bridge connects to Ikema Island with Cape Nishi-Hennazaki to the left and Ogami Island to the right.
 Pass by Yonaha Maehama Beach to cross Kurima Bridge.
-While it goes without saying that the view from the bridge as you cross over the sea is amazing, it should also be noted that the view offers various scenes depending on the tide, as well as the angle of the sun.
+While it goes without saying that the view from the bridge as you cross over the sea is amazing, it should also be noted that the view offers changing scenery depending on the tide and the angle of the sun.
 Not only can you easily get to and from any of the five islands, you can also enjoy an array of superb views.

 By air : Naha airport to Miyako airport (about 45 min)